The Kindness Challenge by Shaunti Feldhahn (Book Review)

 Her thirty days of kindness tips also make different suggestions for husband and wives.

 Secondly, she acts the part of an encouraging coach throughout the book.
 Many of her illustrations are about people who found the challenge difficult because of their misconceptions which had to revamped, or because they expected the relationship to improve in less time than it did.
 She offers encouragement by describing the various forms in which kindness brought satisfaction, not only to the kindness target, but also to the kindness practitioner.

 Further, she shows her findings in various charts, which shows her readers that results will vary.
-The chart below, arranged slightly different than hers to fit the properties of this table is captioned "You Change, They Change," The text including the question is not changed.
+The chart below, arranged slightly different than hers to fit the properties of this table is captioned "You Change, They Change."
+It records how shows how people responded to the question:

 35% Changed a bit